Anomalous dissipation via spontaneous stochasticity with a two-dimensional autonomous velocity field: Construction of the velocity field

-where $C$ is a constant that depends only on $a_0$.
-This ends the proof of Lemma~\ref{lemma:LInfAndBVBounds}. \end{proof} In the next lemma, we recall some of the most important properties of the velocity fields $\{ b_q \}_{q \geq 1}$ \begin{lemma} The sequence of velocity fields $\{ b_q \}_{q \geq 1}$ constructed above satisfies the following properties for all $q \geq 2$ \begin{enumerate} \item For all $R \in \mathcal{R}_{q-1}$ it holds that up to a rotation and a translation
+In the next lemma, we recall some of the most important properties of the velocity fields $\{ b_q \}_{q \geq 1}$. { We recall that we use $b_q^{(i)}$ to denote the $i$-th component of $b_q$.} \begin{lemma} The sequence of velocity fields $\{ b_q \}_{q \geq 1}$ constructed above satisfies the following properties for all $q \geq 2$ \begin{enumerate} \item For all $R \in \mathcal{R}_{q-1}$ it holds that up to a rotation and a translation

 and in the coordinates of $R$ we have

 \item Each $R \in \mathcal{R}_{q-1}$ contains a collection of $2 n_q$ rectangles given by $\mathcal{R}_q(R)$ such that for all $\widetilde{R} \in \mathcal{R}_q(R)$